NekrobaDA/Pokemon_Crystal_Cross/README.md

 Altered some gym teams

 HM moves can be forgotten at any time
 A Move Relearner has also been added in Blackthorn

+Egg move inheritance has been altered to match gen 6+; both parents pass down egg moves Daycare exp has been decreased, and pokemon no longer learn moves in the daycare

 Enabled the Shiny Ditto mimic glitch from gen 1 to work Edited shiny DV ranges to allow for shiny female starters and other 12.5% female species